kamva-hanisi/kamva-hanisi/README.md

 ## 👯 Let's Connect

-- **I’m looking to collaborate with active and aspiring software engineer and feel free to reach out to me**
+- **I’m looking to collaborate with active and aspiring Software engineers and feel free to reach out to me**